joery0x3b800001/Mission-Critical-IMS/README.md

 The debounce window is 10 seconds.
 If you run the simulation script twice within 10 seconds for the same `componentId`, the second run creates no new Work Items (by design).
 Run `reset-data.sh` between runs.

 ---

-## Prompts and AI Usage

-All Claude prompts, planning documents, and AI-assisted generation specs used to build this system are checked into the repository in `Plan.md`, `IMPLEMENTATION_SUMMARY.md`, and `FIX_SUMMARY.md` as required by the submission guidelines.